SahityaMamillapalli/Gradient_descent/README.md

 # Gradient_descent_neural_network

-Just for fun I implemented the gradient descent from scratch
+Just for learning I implemented the gradient descent from scratch

 **what skills I learnt from this**